dxps/dxps/README.md

 - Big fan of Clean Architecture and Event Driven Architectures.
 - Used to love Java and (most of) its ecosystem.

-Used to love implementing middleware and high availabilable clustering solutions and deliver trainings on IBM products and AIX operating system.
+Used to love implementing middleware and high available clustering solutions and deliver trainings on IBM products and the great AIX operating system.
 For further details, checkout my [Linkedin profile](https://www.linkedin.com/in/marius-ileana/).

 <br/>